Laura Margaret Hope: World War I service

 On 6 November, the Serbian orderlies at the new hospital they had set up at Vrinjatcha Banja fled.
 Four days later, during the night, Hope, Charles, and the other 32 medical staff awoke to find that the Austrian Army had quietly taken possession of the town during the night.
 They were now prisoners of war.
 The German captors made the prisoners work on their wounded soldiers for three weeks, then they were made to walk 11 km in the snow before boarding a train for Krushevatz with the intention that they would be put to work in an Austrian hospital.
 With the town having recently been bombed, they were accommodated in a filthy hotel.
 They were initially provided with an empty barracks and told to create a hospital, however, they were transported again just a few days later at 4 am on 4 December.
 They were loaded into a cattle truck for a bumpy thirty-six hour drive with no food, and little sleep, and when they arrived in Semendria they were jeered at by German soldiers while they waited to cross the Danube river to Hungary.
 They were then transported another 150 km to Kevevara, where they were housed in two unfurnished room with straw for beds.
-They spent Christmas and New Years here, with a insufficient ration of coffee, watery soup, and sour bread.
+They spent Christmas and New Years here, with an insufficient ration of coffee, watery soup, and sour bread.
 They supplemented this by selling some of their belongings to buy food from the locals.
 The locals were kind to them, smuggling food when collecting firewood, or hiding eggs in their well buckets.
 Early in the new year the group were told their status had changed, they were no longer prisoners of war, they were 'interned', transferring them to the responsibility of the police who confined them into even smaller quarters at the police station.
 On 26 January 1916 they were put on a train, to travelled 340 km to Keceskemet where they stayed for a week, and then they boarded another train and eventually arrived at the Swiss boarder and freedom on 8 February 1916.
 The group waived a union jack flag out the window as they arrived, elated to be free.
 Following a period of respite in England, Hope was offered the role of heading another SWH unit as the Chief Medical Officer, which would be deployed to assist the Serbian Army.
 She declined as Charles had been unwell suffering from Bright's disease poor mental health.
 Instead, they returned to India and their mission efforts in 1916.
 Both were awarded the Serbian Samaritan Cross in 1918.